The more Os, the merrier

 Because the anus and rectum are so close to the vagina and clitoris—and are connected by a thin stretch of tissue called the perineum—they share many of the same nerves and muscles, including the PC (or pelvic floor) muscle, says Dr. Hall.
 The PC muscle is highly sensitive for many women, and stimulating it can trigger a vaginal orgasm—and an anal one as well, she says.

 Still not sure about this one?
 Take it from the many women who do report having orgasms from anal sex.
-But this type of sex does come with that are important to consider before you try it.
+But this type of sex does come with risks that are important to consider before you try it.
 Safe sex is a must for you and your partner.

 Deep vaginal erogenous zone orgasm